-Lee Rozeboom, VP of strategic relationships for GreatAmerica Financial Services, says transitioning a sales team from selling systems or projects to selling Hardware as a Service can be challenging.
+Lee Rozeboom, VP and Managing Director of Sales for GreatAmerica Financial Services, says transitioning a sales team from selling systems or projects to selling Hardware as a Service can be challenging.
 “It’s hard to adjust,” he says.
 “One of the levers that motivates a sales team has always been the upfront commission checks.
 You need to get them comfortable with more of an annuity stream.”

 Options for Hardware as a Service Business Model Sale Compensation

 Rozeboom says he’s seen managed services providers (MSPs) handle recurring revenue contract sales compensation in a variety of ways.
 Some will find ways to continue to pay sales reps upfront.
 If a rep sells a $4,000 per month contract, for example, the company may pay them $8,000 over the first two months to keep commission more of a lump sum.

 Other MSPs may pay their sales reps a set percentage of the $4,000 per month deal, some agreeing to pay it over a specific period and some paying it for the entire time the customer uses the service.
 Allowing sales reps to build up a “recurring revenue” stream of their own, however, may have a negative impact on sales.
 “Reps could build up a really good base and just sit on it,” Rozeboom says.
 “You have to have other performance levels they have to hit to maintain their compensation base, like bringing in new business.”

 MSPs can also choose to work with companies like GreatAmerica, which covers the costs of hardware, software, installation, training, support, and service upfront and bills the customer on a monthly basis.
 In addition to removing risk for the MSP, it also enables them to compensate their sales teams similarly to what they’ve done with project or system sales.